Mat001/ui_python/README.md

 Things to improve:
 - to remove redundant @property getter methods (and call locators directly from each page object)
-- add WebdriverFactory class to deal with multiple browsers (instead of tox and env variable)
 - hide password in test credentials (env var?)
 - logs for chrome test don't show in docker-compose logs because of an error
 - currently remote hub and nodes are located on localhost (demo purposes).
 To move them to